Richard and Barbara Basch

 “Richard and I did not initially intend to assemble such a varied collection when we began in 1993, but after exploring the wealth of American artists like William Morris, Martin Blank, and, of course, Dale Chihuly, we began to look beyond the States,” says Barbara.
 “During our travels to Europe we became intrigued by Italian artists such as Lino Tagliapietra and Lucio Bubacco, as well as artists from the Czech Republic, France, and Scandinavia.
 Glass art is a world-wide medium and we are still sampling!”

 “We would like to see glass artists and collectors recognize Sarasota as a destination for their obsession,” Richard adds.
 “As SMOA will do for contemporary and modern art, we feel that notable glass art collections, accessible to the public, can help complete Sarasota’s cultural mosaic while providing beneficial economic impact for the area.”

 “The triumph of the Baschs’ gift truly epitomizes the pleasure it gives to the donor, the recipient and to future generations.
 Their monetary gift brings SMOA closer to the thrill of opening day,” says Surkis.

-“Of all of the museums and organizations to which Richard and Barbara could have committed their remarkable collection—and their funds—they chose Ringling College of Art and Design and SMOA,” says President Thompson.
+“Of all of the museums and organizations Richard and Barbara could have committed their remarkable collection—and their funds to—they chose Ringling College of Art and Design and SMOA,” says Thompson.